-Holding down a shadow is use when you can see the enemy's attacking spirit.
+"Holding down a shadow" is used when can see the enemy's attacking spirit.

 In large-scale strategy, when the enemy embarks on an attack, if you make a show of strongly suppressing his technique, he will change his mind.
 Then, altering your spirit, defeat him by forestalling him with a Void spirit.